Australia Day Awards

 - Community Event of the Year

-Nominations are now open for the 2019 City of Clarence Australia Day Awards.
+To be eligible for a City of Clarence Australia Day Award:

-- Nominees aged under 25 years will also be considered for the Young Citizen of the Year award
+- Nominees aged under 30 years will also be considered for the Young Citizen of the Year Award.

-- Ages are as at 26 January of the awards year
+- Ages are as of 26 January of the awards year.

 - Only events held in Clarence will be considered for Community Event of the Year.